Kazunari Ninomiya: Career

 Nino hosts a variety show for TV Tokyo for the first time (and his first appearance in 26 years), "Geki kawa petto dai shūgō!
 Wan Nyan Ninoland", which is to air on August 31, 2024.
 He and his co-host, Shimofuri Myojo's Seiya Ishikawa appear as a CG dog and cat, respectively, in what is said to be "the ultimate pet program that delivers from the perspective of animals"; the concept of the show is a secret gathering in which animals have the main roles.

 For 2025, Ninomiya has in mind a fan meeting, which would be his first, planning to visit five locations: Tokyo, Nagoya, Osaka, Hokkaido, and Fukuoka.
 He would like not only to interact with fans through Q&A sessions, but also perform songs in what he called a "showcase".
 He also said, "I don't want an all-standing venue.
 I'm thinking of it with seats in mind...it's just my preference".

+After 13 years, it was announced on January 8, 2026, that Ninomiya's crown program on Nippon Television, "Nino san", would end by the end of March, the reason given was the difficulty to adjust the schedule with Arashi's last tour.
+However, there have been comments on SNS from fans saying that the atmosphere that the program had on Sundays, the day it started, had disappeared, and station officials have stated that as a program on the Golden timeslot, high viewership is required.

+For the "Let's Go to the Movie Theater!" executive committee's event "Secret Cinema", taking place on June 25, 2026, Ninomiya was chosen as event ambassador.
+He was also in charge of selecting the 'One Movie of Life' to be screened on the day of the event.
+Visitors to the event don't know what film is going to be screened, that includes the one Ninomiya presides over.